 I am looking for the endless waters

 I looked at her face as I spoke.
 Her eyes had a tinge of the blue sky in them.
 Her skin still had a hint of youthfulness but it had the looseness and texture of a woman past her bleeding age.
 Her white hair was thick on her head but the darkness of her pubic hair drew my eyes toward it.
 She grew a bit of white hair on her lip and on her chin.
 With a slight smile on her face, she stared at me directly.
 Her gaze seemed to penetrate me and expose my thoughts to her.
 I had to avert my eyes toward the fire again, I could not return that gaze of her’s.
-I had a touch of fear that her mind might be wobbly.

 If you listen you can hear the sound of the endless waters….
 That is not what we call it though.
 We call her “yoshi”.
 We say she is where all things begin and all things end.
+For a time they reach up out of the water onto land.
+They fight their battles, and in the end return back into the water.

 It sounds like the clouds thundering.